-Mode Core Clocks Peripheral Clocks Description Run Core and memory clocks disabled Peripheral clocks enabled Device is fully functional Wait Core and memory clocks disabled Peripheral clocks enabled Core executes WAIT instruction to enter this mode.
+Mode Core Clocks Peripheral Clocks Description Wait Core and memory clocks disabled Peripheral clocks enabled Core executes WAIT instruction to enter this mode.
 Typically used for power-conscious applications.
 Possible recoveries from Wait mode to Run mode are: 1.
 Any interrupt 2.
 Executing a Debug mode entry command during the 56800E core JTAG interface 2.
-Any reset (POR, external, software, COP) Stop Master clock genera remains operational, the generation of sys clocks. but the SIM disables Core executes STOP instruction to enter this mode.
+Any reset (POR, external, software, COP) Stop Master clock general remains operational, the generation of systems. but the SIM disables Core executes STOP instruction to enter this mode.
 Possible recoveries from Stop mode to Run mode are: 1.
-Interrupt from TMR channels that have been configured to operate in Stop mode (TCx_SD) 2.
+Interrupt from Timer channels that have been configured to operate in Stop mode (TCx_SD) 2.
 Interrupt for SCI configured to operate in Stop mode (SCI_SD) 3.
 Low-voltage interrupt 4.
 Executing a Debug mode entry command using the 56800E core JTAG interface 5.
-Any reset (POR, external, software, COP) Standby equency (400kHz).
-The clocks are disabled and heral option is not The user configures the OCCS and SIM to select the relaxation oscillator clock source (PRECS), shut down the PLL (PLLPD), put the relaxation oscillator in Standby mode (ROSB), and put the large regulator in Standby (LRSTDBY).
+Any reset (POR, external, software, COP) Standby h-speed peripheral e.
+System and The user configures the OCCS and SIM to select the relaxation oscillator clock source (PRECS), shut down the PLL (PLLPD), put the relaxation oscillator in Standby mode (ROSB), and put the large regulator in Standby (LRSTDBY).
 The part is fully operational, but operating at a minimum frequency and power configuration.
 Recovery requires reversing the sequence used to enter this mode (allowing for PLL lock time).
-Power-Down Master clock generation in the OCCS is completely shut down.
-All system and peripheral clocks are disabled.
-The user configures the OCCS and SIM to enter Standby mode as shown in the previous description, followed by powering down the oscillator (ROPD).
+Power-Down Master clock general completely shut dow peripheral clocks are n.
+All system and The user configures the OCCS and SIM to enter Standby mode as shown in the previous description, followed by powering down the oscillator (ROPD).
 The only possible recoveries from this mode are: 1.
 External Reset 2.
 Power-On Reset

 The power modes provide additional means to disable clock domains, configure the voltage regulator, and configure clock generation to manage power utilization, as shown in Table 6-3.
 Run, Wait, and Stop modes provide means of enabling/disabling the peripheral and/or core clocking as a group.
-Stop disable controls are provided for selected peripherals in the control register (SCI and TMR channels) so that these peripheral clocks can optionally continue to operate in Stop mode and generate interrupts which will return the part from Stop to Run mode.
+Stop disable controls are provided for selected peripherals in the control register so that these peripheral clocks can optionally continue to operate in Stop mode and generate interrupts which will return the part from Stop to Run mode.
 Standby mode provides normal operation but at very low speed and power utilization.
 It is possible to invoke Stop or Wait mode while in Standby mode for even greater levels of power reduction.
-A 400kHz clock external clock can optionally be used in Standby mode to produce the required Standby 200kHz system bus rate.
+A 200kHz clock external clock can optionally be used in Standby mode to produce the required Standby 100kHz system bus rate.
 Power-down mode, which selects the ROSC clock source but shuts it off, fully disables the part and minimizes its power utilization but is only recoverable via reset.

-When the PLL is not selected and the system bus is operating at 200kHz or less, the large regulator can be put into its Standby mode (LRSTDBY) to reduce the power utilization of that regulator.
+When the PLL is not selected and the system bus is operating at around 100kHz, the large regulator can be put into its Standby mode (LRSTDBY) to reduce the power utilization of that regulator.

-All peripherals, except the COP/watchdog timer, run at the IPBus clock (peripheral bus) frequency1, which is the same as the main processor frequency in this architecture.
+All peripherals, except the COP/watchdog timer, run at the system clock (peripheral bus) frequency1, which is the same as the main processor frequency in this architecture.
 The COP timer runs at MSTR_OSC / 1024.
 The maximum frequency of operation is SYS_CLK = 32MHz.
-The only exception is the TMR and PWM, which can be configured to operate at three times the system bus rate using TCR and PCR controls, provided the PLL is active and selected.
+The only exception is the Quad Timer and PWM, which can be configured to operate at three times the system bus rate using TCR and PCR controls, provided the PLL is active and selected.